IntelRealSense/librealsense/doc/installation_jetson.md

   If that's the case, what is the dilemma?

-  in order to enable the full capabilities of RealSense devices certain modifications in the kernel (driver) modules shall be applied, such as support of Depth-related streaming formats and access to per-frame metadata attributes.
+  In order to enable the full capabilities of RealSense devices certain modifications in the kernel (driver) modules shall be applied, such as support of Depth-related streaming formats and access to per-frame metadata attributes.
 There is a small set of generic kernel changes that are mostly retrofitted with more advanced kernel versions aimed at improving the overall drivers stability.

   NVIDIA's L4T delivers an Ubuntu-based distribution with a customized kernel based on version 4.9.
 The way the kernel is configured and deployed is different from a desktop Ubuntu image with two notable differences being the list of kernel modules included in default configuration and the way a new image is flashed.

   And while it is possible to rebuild and flash a new kernel image the procedure can be perceived as challenging and shall be performed with extra caution.
 This guide comes with a script that allows to modify the kernel modules with Librealsense2-related patches without replacing the kernel image.
 The script has been verified with **Jetson AGX Xavier™** board using L4T versions 4.2.3, 4.3 and 4.4 (Sept 2020).
+Scroll to the end of the guide for details.

 4. **Install with Debian Packages**